The Blue Planet: Reception and criticism

-The series attracted some criticism when it was revealed that some of the footage was filmed at an aquarium in Wales.
+The series attracted some criticism when it was revealed that footage of breeding lobsters was filmed at an aquarium in Wales.
 The series producer, Alastair Fothergill, said that around 2% of the whole series was filmed in tanks at aquariums.
 A BBC spokesman argued that it would have been unethical to actually disturb the breeding process of wild lobsters for one of the scenes, which was why they made the decision to use the aquarium footage.